skienzmatishun/rippreport/content/p/fairness/index.md

   rank: 10
 summary: Fairhope municipal officials repeatedly kicked the can down the road to protect developer Arthur Corte's controversial Fly Creek project at the expense of local taxpayers.
-Records prove that political insider networks like Catalyst have quietly influenced these critical council votes behind closed doors for years.
+Records show that political insider networks like Catalyst have quietly influenced these critical council votes behind closed doors for years.
 Read how deep this web of political favors really goes before the next council meeting.
 ---